Thailand Soccer Team Cave Rescue Suspended For Night After Four More Rescued

 Eight boys from a soccer team who were trapped in a cave in Thailand have been rescued, but more remain and now further rescue attempts have been suspended on what is the second day of these missions to get the boys out, reports CNN.
 Four were pulled out on Monday but four more plus their coach still remain on what will be their 17th night in the flooded Tham Luang Nang Non cave complex.
-Former Chiang Rai governor and rescue mission commander Narongsak Osotthanakorn said that the four who were rescued Monday were in better condition than the four who were rescued the day before but all have been quarantined at the Chiang Rai Prachanukroh hospital, just in case they picked up any illnesses while trapped on the cave’s ledge — two-and-a-half miles inside the cave system.
+Former Chiang Rai governor and rescue mission commander Narongsak Osotthanakorn said that the four who were rescued Monday were in better condition than the four who were rescued the day before but all have been quarantined at the Chiang Rai Prachanukroh hospital just in case they picked up any illnesses while trapped on the cave’s ledge — 2.5 miles inside the cave system.

 It is unclear why operations have been suspended Monday but officials on Sunday said the rescues had been put on pause because oxygen tanks which had been used for the rescue missions needed to be refilled.